These are the common insects that typically cause bites and stings:

 Such minor symptoms typically subside after a few hours or days.

-Such symptoms may indicate an allergic reaction to the sting or bite and requires prompt medical attention.
+Such symptoms may indicate an allergic reaction to the sting or bite and require prompt medical attention.
 They may also point out other deeper issues regarding the sting or bite.

-Call an ambulance or head to your nearest hospital’s A&E if you experience difficulty breathing due to the insect sting or bite.
+Call an ambulance or head to your nearest hospital’s ER if you experience difficulty breathing due to the insect sting or bite.

 Here are some interventions you can do when you’ve been stung or bitten by an insect:

-Pain, itching, and swelling may continue for a few more days despite your interventions.
-Speak to your doctor or pharmacist to learn which painkillers, antihistamine medications, or creams that you need to help ease up the symptoms a little.
+Pain, itching, and swelling may continue for several days despite your interventions.
+Speak to your doctor or pharmacist to learn which painkillers, antihistamine medications, or creams you need to help ease up the symptoms a little.

 Suggestions for you to avoid insect bites include: